 Wangari Maathai founded the Green Belt Movement while serving as a professor of veterinary anatomy at the University of Nairobi.
 GBM began as a project of the National Council of Women of Kenya (NCWK), of which she was a member.
 Rural women had been coming to the NCWK complaining of deteriorating environmental conditions in their regions.
 The streams were drying up, the harvests were poor, and women had to walk further and further afield in search of firewood.

 Prof. Maathai saw the solution clearly.
-Through the Green Belt Movement, she mobilized thousands of women and men to plant, ultimately, tens of millions of trees throughout Kenya.
+Through the Green Belt Movement, she mobilised thousands of women and men to plant, ultimately, tens of millions of trees throughout Kenya.
 Prof. Maathai’s approach was practical, holistic, and deeply ecological: the tree roots would bind the soil to halt erosion; they would retain groundwater following rains and replenish streams; and, if nurtured and harvested sustainably, the trees would provide food, fodder, and fuel to maintain the livelihoods of communities.

-Within a few years, Prof. Maathai realized that the illegal and corrupt privatization of public land necessitated a more systemic and comprehensive approach to conservation.
+Within a few years, Prof. Maathai realised that the illegal and corrupt privatisation of public land necessitated a more systemic and comprehensive approach to conservation.
 Environmental degradation and impoverishment, she observed, didn’t happen in a vacuum—it was a consequence of political irresponsibility; a break of connections to one’s culture; psychological disempowerment; and a loss of values.
-To that end, GBM organized seminars to help ordinary Kenyans reframe their passivity and sense of disenfranchisement.
+To that end, GBM organised seminars to help ordinary Kenyans reframe their passivity and sense of disenfranchisement.
 GBM and Prof. Maathai campaigned against political and economic mismanagement, especially of public land and forests, and advocated for greater democratic space, accountability and integrity from political leaders at all levels.

-These activities brought Prof. Maathai into direct conflict with the Kenyan government of the time, and as a result she was harassed, threatened, beaten up, and jailed.
-Nonetheless, Prof. Maathai and GBM persevered, and eventually both earned national and global recognition for their transformative work— culminating in the Nobel Peace Prize award in 2004.
+These activities brought Prof. Maathai into direct conflict with the Kenyan government of the time, and as a result, she was harassed, threatened, beaten up, and jailed.
+Nonetheless, Prof. Maathai and GBM persevered, and eventually, both earned national and global recognition for their transformative work— culminating in the Nobel Peace Prize award in 2004.